globules-io/OGX.OS/README.md

 > Note that if you are hosting on IIS, you need to add a `MIME type` of value `text/plain` for `.pak` files

+### Updating
+> Make sure you clear your localStorage if you have any issue running newer builds

 ### Participating
 > Anybody can participate by creating programs for OGX.OS.
 Just check out how basis programs are built and create your own!
 > Then create an issue explaining the motivations and if it checks out, we'll merge it as official program and link you up here.